web-work-tools/indieweb/content/posts/indieweb-principles.md

 ---
 type: post
 title: "Indiweb Principles: Unpacked"
-description: "To grow more familiar with the principles of Indieweb, I present the Indieweb Principles, as found on indiweb.org/principles/"
+description: "To grow more familiar with the principles of IndieWeb, I present the IndieWeb Principles, as found on indiweb.org/principles/"
 summary: "The IndieWeb Community is largely based on principles (AKA tenets) such as own your data, scratch your own itches, build tools for yourself, selfdogfood, document your stuff, open source [...] remember to have fun!"
-categories: ["indiewebcamp"]
+categories: ["IndieWebCamp"]
 tags: ["principles", "wiki"]
 date: "2019-06-26T01:13:33-23:00"
 draft: false